fusion809/NixOS-configs/README.md

 <br/><br/>
 If the CPU usage is less than 25%, it is <span style="color: #66BB6A">green</span>.
 If it is between 25 to <50%, it is <span style="color: #9CCC65">lighter green</span>.
 If it is between 50 to <75%, it is <span style="color: #FFCA28">yellow</span>.
 If it is between 75 to <90%, it is <span style="color: #FF7043">orange</span>.
 If it is &geq;90%, it is <span style="color: #EF5350">red</span>.
 <br/><br/>
-Left clicking this opens gtop, a command-line system monitor app, in Alacritty.</li>
+Left clicking this opens gtop, a command-line system monitor app, in Alacritty.
+Right clicking this opens a graph of the CPU usage over time.</li>
 <li>RAM usage percentage ().
 <br/><br/>
 If the CPU usage is less than 25%, it is <span style="color: #66BB6A">green</span>.
 If it is between 25 to <50%, it is <span style="color: #9CCC65">lighter green</span>.
 If it is between 50 to <75%, it is <span style="color: #FFCA28">yellow</span>.
 If it is between 75 to <90%, it is <span style="color: #FF7043">orange</span>.
 If it is &geq;90%, it is <span style="color: #EF5350">red</span>.
 <br/><br/>
-Left clicking this opens gtop in Alacritty.</li>
+Left clicking this opens gtop in Alacritty.
+Right clicking this opens a graph of the RAM usage over time.</li>
 <li>GPU memory usage percentage ().
 <br/><br/>
 If the GPU memory usage is less than 25%, it is <span style="color: #66BB6A">green</span>.
 If it is between 25 to <50%, it is <span style="color: #9CCC65">lighter green</span>.
 If it is between 50 to <75%, it is <span style="color: #FFCA28">yellow</span>.
 If it is between 75 to <90%, it is <span style="color: #FF7043">orange</span>.
 If it is &geq;90%, it is <span style="color: #EF5350">red</span>.
 <br/><br/>
-If this is left clicked, it opens up an Alacritty terminal with nvidia-smi output (showing GPU utilization and processes utilizing it).</li>
+Left clicking this opens up an Alacritty terminal with nvidia-smi output (showing GPU utilization and processes utilizing it).
+Right clicking this opens a graph of the GPU memory usage over time.</li>
 <li>GPU utilization percentage (󱃏).
 <br/><br/>
 If the GPU utilization is less than 25%, it is <span style="color: #66BB6A">green</span>.
 If it is between 25 to <50%, it is <span style="color: #9CCC65">lighter green</span>.
 If it is between 50 to <75%, it is <span style="color: #FFCA28">yellow</span>.
 If it is between 75 to <90%, it is <span style="color: #FF7043">orange</span>.
 If it is &geq;90%, it is <span style="color: #EF5350">red</span>.
 <br/><br/>
-If this is left clicked, it opens up an Alacritty terminal with nvidia-smi output (showing GPU utilization and processes utilizing it). </li>
+Left clicking this opens up an Alacritty terminal with nvidia-smi output (showing GPU utilization and processes utilizing it).
+Right clicking this opens a graph of the GPU utilization over time.</li>
 <li>Updates available.<sup>1</sup>
 <ul>
 <li>"h" indicates updates to home-manager are available.</li>